Facebook Skip to main content

 Empowering Communities Through Research

-The Consulting and Business Development Center supports academic research on entrepreneurship among underrepresented groups, including people of color, women, LGBTQ individuals, and veterans.
-Through conferences and small grants, the Center fosters insights that drive inclusive innovation and economic growth.
+The Consulting and Business Development Center supports academic research on entrepreneurship in under-resourced communities.
+The Center fosters insights that drive innovation and economic growth through conferences and small grants.

 Our research is led by William Bradford, Professor of Finance, Endowed Professor of Business and Economic Development and Faculty Director, Consulting and Business Development Center.